H&M GROUP PRIVACY NOTICE

 *your credit application has been rejected within the last three months

-*if you have made any purchase, we will keep your personal data in connection to your transaction for bookkeeping rules
+*if you have made any purchase, we will keep your personal data in connection to your transaction for bookkeeping purposes

-Your right to object to processing based on legitimite interest:
+Your right to object to processing based on legitimate interest:

-You have the right to object to processing of your personal data that is based on H&M:s legitimite interest.
-H&M will not continue to process the personal data unless we can demostrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.
+You have the right to object to processing of your personal data that is based on H&M legitimate interest.
+H&M will not continue to process the personal data unless we can demonstrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.